lmondada/dphil-thesis/content/02_quantum/02_basics.md

 ### No-cloning theorem

-We are now entering the (short) section of the thesis where we discuss some ideas from quantum information theory---so depending on your disposition, either indulge yourself, or bear with me for a moment.
+We are now entering the (short) section of the thesis, where we discuss some ideas from quantum information theory---so depending on your disposition, either indulge yourself or bear with me for a moment.
 The no-cloning principle @Wootters1982 provides a formal foundation for the vague statement _"qubits live forever"_ that we made earlier.
-It is a fundamental tenant of quantum information, deserving of a more rigorous treatment that we are giving it here.
+It is a fundamental tenant of quantum information, deserving of a more rigorous treatment than we are giving it here.
 We recommend that the curious reader refers themselves to more respectful references such as @Nielsen2016[^pqp].
-[^pqp]: or, if you really must: @Coecke2017.
+[^pqp]: or, if you really must, @Coecke2017.

-**No-cloning theorem:** it is impossible to copy an arbitrary unknown state onto another (possibly known) qubit, or to copy a (possibly known) qubit to a qubit with unknown arbitrary state.
+**No-cloning theorem:** it is impossible to copy an arbitrary unknown state onto another (possibly known) qubit or to copy a (perhaps known) qubit to a qubit with an unknown arbitrary state.

-If we use $\ket{\psi}$ to denote an arbitrary state and $\ket{0}$ to denote a known state, the principle can be restated as: there are no quantum computations mapping $\ket{\psi}\ket{0} \mapsto \ket{\psi}\ket{\psi}$, nor
+If we use $\ket{\psi}$ to denote an arbitrary state and $\ket{0}$ to denote a known state, the principle can be restated as follows: there are no quantum computations mapping $\ket{\psi}\ket{0} \mapsto \ket{\psi}\ket{\psi}$, nor
 $\ket{\psi}\ket{0} \mapsto \ket{0}\ket{0}$.
 The consequences of this are profound.

 A consequence of the first half is what we alluded to in the previous section: any qubit states can only be used once in a computation.
-This statement is also what allows to justify why every quantum gate implementation, no matter the hardware specifics, will by necessity mutate its input qubits to produce the output states.
+This statement also allows us to justify why every quantum gate implementation, no matter the hardware specifics, will, by necessity, mutate its input qubits to produce the output states.

-The second half of the statement is often also referred to as to "no delete" theorem.
+The second half of the statement is often called the "no-delete" theorem.
 Indeed, if we view $\ket{\psi}$ as a state encoding some data, we can interpret it as some amount of information.
-The state $\ket{0}$, on the other hand, is a fixed state, and thus cannot store any amount of information.
-From the perspective of information theory, the map
-$\ket{\psi}\ket{0} \mapsto \ket{0}\ket{0}$ thus destroys information: it turns an information storing left hand side into a product of $\ket{0}$ states, devoid of any information.
+The state $\ket{0}$, on the other hand, is a fixed state and thus cannot store any information.
+From the perspective of information theory, the map $\ket{\psi}\ket{0} \mapsto \ket{0}\ket{0}$ thus destroys information: it turns an information storing left -and side into a product of $\ket{0}$ states, devoid of any information.

 We can also revisit the first map $\ket{\psi}\ket{0} \mapsto \ket{\psi}\ket{\psi}$ and understand it from an information theoretic perspective as an attempt to create information out of thin air!
-Using this interpretation, the no-cloning theorem is thus the statement that quantum information is a preserved quantity in quantum computations: its amount will never increase, nor will it ever decrease.
+Using this interpretation, the no-cloning theorem is thus the statement that quantum information is a preserved quantity in quantum computations: its amount will never increase or decrease.

 ### Reversibility
-That the amount of quantum information can never increase by transforming quantum states matches our intuition: if no new information is added from outside the system, then the total information that is encoded should not be increasing.
+The fact that the amount of quantum information can never increase by transforming quantum states matches our intuition.
+If no new information is added from outside the system, then the total encoded information should not increase.
-Why however is it impossible to erase some information and thus reduce the total amount of it?
+Why, however, is it impossible to erase some information and thus reduce its total amount?
 The answer is reversibility: it is another foundation of quantum physics that every quantum of operation must be undoable, i.e. a computation must have an inverse operation that recovers the input when applied to the output.

-If a quantum operation were thus to erase any information, then there would exist an inverse operation that creates information from nothing!
+If a quantum operation were thus to erase any information, then an inverse operation would exist that creates information from nothing!
-The two halves of the no-cloning theorem as we presented it thus state the same principle once we consider that every operation must be reversible.
+The two halves of the no-cloning theorem, as we presented it, thus state the same principle once we consider that every operation must be reversible.

 ### Universality